kitsune-soc/kitsune/README.md

 1. Rename `.env.example` to `.env`, change the values to fit your needs.
 2. The reverse proxy config is pretty vanilla, just forward the traffic.
-3. Check the Meilisearch docs on how to configure it correctly.
-4. The Redis installation is expected to be in a single-node configuration.
+3. The Redis installation is expected to be in a single-node configuration.

 We're sure you can figure it out.